rahmonov/rahmonov.github.io/content/write-python-framework-2.md

 `getattr` accepts an object instance as the first param and the attribute name to get as the second.
 The third argument is the value to return if nothing is found.
 So, `GET` will return `get`, `POST` will return `post` and `some_other_attribute` will return `None`.
-If the `handler_function` is `None`, it means that such function was not method in the class and that this request method is not allowed:
+If the `handler_function` is `None`, it means that such function was not implemented in the class and that this request method is not allowed:

 ```python
 if inspect.isclass(handler):